visit-dav/visit/docs/SphynxDocs/StartupOptions/index.rst

         -debug <level>       Run with <level> levels of output logging.
                              <level> must be between 1 and 5.
 This will generate
                              debug logs (called 'vlogs' for ALL components.
-                             Note that debug logs are UNbuffered.
+                             Note that debug logs are unbuffered.
 However, if you also specify 'b' immediately after the digit indicating the debug level (e.g. '-debug 3b'), the logs will be buffered.
 This can substantially improve